TeamWox SDK: How to Add Page into TeamWox Module

 //+------------------------------------------------------------------+

-The page is ready, but it's not connected with the module yet.
+The page is ready, but it doesn't connected with the module yet.

 New Rule of Requests Redirecting (Routing)

 To access the new page, we will need to add a new rule requests redirecting.
 In MVC architecture requests are received by Controller.
-In TeamWox this is the Module.
-In the corresponding method of the module add the rule that redirects request '/helloworld/number_three' to process the CPageNumberThree page.
+In TeamWox this is Module.
+In the corresponding method of the module add the rule, that redirects request /helloworld/number_three to process the CPageNumberThree page.

 //| Routing by URL |